 Energy management is necessary for the efficient utilisation and management of resources.
-Conventional sources of energy and the fossil fuels have been the biggest sources of energy till now.
-These fossil fuels being limited in nature are prone to get exhausted with the regular usage.
+Conventional sources of energy and fossil fuels have been the biggest sources of energy till now.
+These fossil fuels being limited in nature are prone to get exhausted with regular usage.
 Secondly, the burning of these fuels leads to carbon emissions, causing a large proportion of air pollution.
 Being a rapidly growing economy, India is largely dependent upon energy to meet its growth objectives.

 As of today, India is the fourth highest emitter of carbon dioxide in the world.
 Depletion of natural resources and the rapidly growing climate concerns are shifting the focus towards cleaner and renewable sources of energy.

 The COP Summit and SDG Goals strongly recommend that countries have to shift gear to meet energy requirements without compromising on the sustainability and global warming imperatives.
 India under its Nationally Determined Contribution (NDC) to COP Summit has outlined and initiated actions to meet the Climate Change targets with a growing focus on responsible generation and consumption of energy.

 At the same time, proactive and responsible industries have been aggressively pursuing the targets with future business like electric vehicle charging, micro-grid and solar rooftop solutions, home automation and energy services transforming the utility landscape from energy management aspects.